AdobeDocs/experience-manager-65.en/help/sites-developing/contexthub-api.md

     * eventDeferring: 32.
     * eventing: The ContextHub.Utils.Eventing object for this store.
 The default value is the `ContextHub.eventing` object.
     * persistence: The ContextHub.Utils.Persistence object for this store.
-By default, memory persistence is used (Javascript object).
+By default, memory persistence is used (JavaScript object).
     * service: (Object)

         * host: (String) The server name or IP address.